GOP Congressman Chris Collins Suspends Reelection Campaign

 Collins’ son, on the other hand, is facing charges for reportedly “dumping more than a million shares of the company’s stock ahead of a steep plunge in its price.”

-In his statement, Collins also noted that he is not stepping down from his position of New York House Representative right away, but will rather continue to serve the country and his state for the remainder of his term.
+In his statement, Collins also noted that he is not stepping down from as a New York House Representative right away, but will rather continue to serve the country and his state for the remainder of his term.
 “I will fill out the remaining few months of my term,” he stated, “to assure that our community maintains its vote in Congress to support President Trump’s agenda to create jobs, eliminate regulations, reduce the size of government, address immigration and lower taxes.”